-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 66, the National Coverage Determination governing Medicare coverage of local hyperthermia for cancer treatment, effective January 9, 2026.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for hyperthermia in cancer treatment, effective May 15, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table